dsymbol/forward/README.md

 Simple Discord to Telegram one way forwarder, designed to work with user token for channels where bots are not permitted.

 ## Configuration
-Rename keys_example.py to keys.py and set the fields accordingly.
+Set the fields accordingly in `keys.py`
 - discord_channel: the discord id of the channel you want to forward.
 - discord_token: discord user token.
-- telegram_token: You can get this by speaking with @BotFather on telegram and creating a new bot.
+- telegram_token: you can get this by speaking with @BotFather on telegram and creating a new bot.
 - telegram_chatid: chatid of the telegram group you want to forward to.

 ## Installation